Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 460 SE is 55% quicker than the GeForce GTS 250 1GB in general, because of its greater data rate. (explain)
+Memory BandwidthThe GeForce GTX 460 SE should theoretically perform quite a bit faster than the GeForce GTS 250 1GB in general. (explain)

-Texel RateThe GeForce GTS 250 1GB should be a lot (more or less 51%) faster with regards to AF than the GeForce GTX 460 SE. (explain)
+Texel RateThe GeForce GTS 250 1GB should be quite a bit (approximately 51%) better at anisotropic filtering than the GeForce GTX 460 SE. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 460 SE is superior to the GeForce GTS 250 1GB, by a large margin. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 460 SE is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison